Hopes for talks to end unrest in Ecuador dim as protests roil capital

 The unrest has led Moreno’s government to flee the capital for a safer city on the coast and curbed nearly 900,000 barrels of crude production in the OPEC-member nation.

-At least four protesters have died in the unrest and hundreds have been wounded and arrested.
+At least four protesters have died and hundreds have been wounded and arrested.

-The government is calling for an end to the violence after indigenous demonstrators held a group of police officers captive in Quito for several hours on Thursday as they pushed back against a tough police crackdown.

-Protest leaders have rejected talks with the government as an attempt to distract and divide them.
-They have called for an immediate end to Moreno’s austerity plan and police violence.

 The IMF is unpopular in much of Latin America and leaders have faced pushback on structural changes that the organization has promoted.
 Argentine President Mauricio Macri was trounced in an August primary vote amid stiff opposition to an IMF deal he signed last year.